Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Offline Stage: Intent-Preserving and Risk-Aware Service Pre-Planning

 \subsubsection{PRIMER: Personalized intent-report determination for privacy-budget calibration}

-Our PRIMER aims to \emph{calibrate a deployable personalized privacy budget} $\varepsilon_j^\star$ for each worker by jointly enforcing decision usefulness and one-snapshot inference robustness, as shown in Alg.~\ref{Alg:PIRD}, incrementally searching for a \emph{feasible} personalized budget that satisfies both a usefulness constraint and a privacy-robustness constraint.
+PRIMER calibrates a deployable personalized privacy budget $\varepsilon_j^\star$ for each worker by jointly considering report usefulness and one-snapshot inference resistance, as shown in Alg.~\ref{Alg:PIRD}, incrementally searching for a \emph{feasible} personalized budget that satisfies both a usefulness constraint and a privacy-robustness constraint.
 The main steps are summarized as follows.

 \textbf{Step 1.
 Personalized search initialization and design goal} (line 3, Alg. \ref{Alg:PIRD}): For each worker $w_j$, we specify a candidate budget interval $[\varepsilon_j^{\min},\,\varepsilon_j^{\max}]$ and a step size $\Delta\varepsilon$, and then initialize $\varepsilon\leftarrow \varepsilon_j^{\min}$.
 The objective is to find a deployable privacy budget $\varepsilon_j^\star$ that simultaneously satisfies \textit{(i)} the distortion cap $Q^{\mathrm{loss}}_{\max}$ and \textit{(ii)} the one-snapshot inference-error requirement $\beta^0$.
 Since $\varepsilon$ controls the privacy--utility trade-off, this step establishes a principled search region for balancing the two.